 Can I smoke during an Egyptian airport layover?

-Yes — Cairo handles substantial regional transit traffic, and the airport has smoking zones accessible to transit passengers.
-For Red Sea resort airports, transit is less common but smoking zones exist.
+Yes — Cairo handles substantial regional transit traffic, and the airport has smoking areas accessible to transit passengers.
+For Red Sea resort airports, transit is less common but smoking areas exist.
 Walking time and access varies by terminal — Cairo T2 and T3 are the easiest, while Hurghada and Sharm El Sheikh are more compact with simpler smoking infrastructure.